HRN-Projects/amazon-captcha-solver/README.md

 ![a sample captcha image](https://github.com/HRN-Projects/captcha-solver/blob/main/test_captchas/Captcha_iwhygarbwz.jpg)

+## How to contribute : ##
-1. To contribute, please start with installing all the required packages from requirements file-
+1. Please start with installing all the required packages from requirements file-
   ```
   pip install requirements.txt
   ```